MoneyTransfers

 What’s the difference between CVC1 and CVC2?

-The CVC1 is the card validation code encoded on the magnetic stripe of the card.
+The CVC1 is the card validation code encoded on the card's magnetic stripe.
 This code is not visible and is unique to your card.
-The CVC2 is the same as the CVV; it’s the three digit number printed visibly on the back of your card.
+The CVC2 is the same as the CVV; it’s the three-digit number printed on your card's back.

 Where to find your CVV